1. Lower rent

 The problem is, that type of high end experience is almost certainly out of reach for a law firm that’s just starting up, at least in a private office.
 But in a shared office space, it may very well be attainable.
 Many shared office spaces come complete with luxury finishes, a nice waiting room, and even a receptionist to greet clients and answer the phones.

-For any startup law firm that’s looking to grow, a shared office space can provide credibility and a more professional image, both of which are key to selling legal services.
+For any startup law firm that’s looking to grow, a shared office space for lawyers can provide credibility and a more professional image, both of which are key to selling legal services.

 Establishing a strong network is one of the most important steps to starting a law practice.
 Word of mouth will always be an important driver of law firm growth, so building up a network of attorneys, as well as other professionals, can help generate business.